 Now, UX is particularly interesting because there are a ton of best practices that have been circulating for years.
 Some valuable, some not so valuable.

-For example, Noah Kagan of Sumo's conversion rate optimization tips remind us to be conscious of our above the fold real estate:
+For example, Noah Kagan of Sumo reminds us to be conscious of our above the fold real estate:

 Noah Kagan, Sumo

 "Be extremely intentional with above the fold of your website.
 It is the PRIME real estate.
 Instead of a fancy stock photo, use a clear CTA to generate leads or sales.
 Last but not least, keep testing different CTAs to improve the bottom line."